Godspeed Reveiw: Engin Akyürek, Tolga Sarıtaş Show Heart and Brotherhood

 Summing up: Godspeed

-In the end, Godspeed is a decent movie, one that talks about trauma and coping through it.
-It sometimes drags and is extremely slow most of the time.
+In the end, Godspeed is a decent movie that is too slow for its own good and one that talks about trauma and coping with it.
 However, if you’re someone who is into slow dramas, Yolun Açik Olsun might just be worth it.

 Godspeed is streaming on Netflix.